人才招聘

 Budgeting and Spending

-• Provide inputs in organizational budget allocation preparation based on the strategies, focusing on department/ priorities led by the ED.
+• Provide input to organizational budget allocation preparation based on strategies, focusing on the department/priorities led by the ED.

 • Prepare budget allocation within the department on priorities.